Rebuilding Trust with Food After a Cancer Diagnosis

 Universal Principles, Whatever Your Approach

-Your body still needs:
+Your body still needs the same core supports:

-enough protein overall to maintain muscle and immune strength.
+enough protein overall to maintain muscle and immune strength

-enough nourishment overall to fuel repair and recovery.
+enough nourishment to fuel repair and recovery

-hydration to support every system.
+hydration to support every system

 The Slice of Cake (and What It Really Represents)

-People often ask me about things like a slice of cake, a few squares of chocolate, a biscuit, a spoonful of ice cream.
+People often ask me about things like a slice of cake, a few squares of chocolate, a biscuit, or a spoonful of ice cream.
 Not because those foods are a big part of their diet, but because they’ve become symbols of worry.

 “If I have this, am I ruining everything?”